-Alonzo Herndon Atlanta’s first black millionaire
+Alonzo Herndon Atlanta’s first Black millionaire

-This archival story originally ran on Feb.
+From the archive: This story originally ran on Feb.
 17, 2016, as part of the initial AJC Sepia Black History Month Series.
 In 2020, Census data reported that the median annual household income for African Americans in Atlanta was nearly $42,000, higher than most U.S. metropolitan areas.

 Talk about rags to riches.